 - Getting Crap Past the Radar: To get Sandy riled up to chase him, SpongeBob shakes his butt as pronounces "Texas" as "Teeex-ASS!"

 - Also this...

 - Gone Horribly Right: SpongeBob and Patrick try insulting Texas so that Sandy can angrily chase them and thus lure her to her goodbye party.
-It's only afterward that the two realize they now have to run for their lives.
+It's only afterward that the two realize that they've triggered Unstoppable Rage in Sandy and now have to run for their lives.

-- Here We Go Again: Patrick once again incurs Sandy's wrath by insulting Texas.Sandy: What did you say?Patrick: Should I start running now?
+- Here We Go Again!: Patrick once again incurs Sandy's wrath by insulting Texas.Sandy: What did you just say?Patrick: Should I start running now?

 - Oh, Crap!:

 - Patrick when he sees Sandy chasing after him and SpongeBob.

 - SpongeBob gives a bigger one when a mushroom cloud comes from Sandy's beat down on Patrick.